poseidonos/poseidonos/README.md

 ```

 #### Add NVMe-oF Subsystem Listener
 The subsystem add-listener command binds an NVM subsystem to a socket address.
-This allows the NVM subsystem to listen on a TCP port and serve incoming NVMe-oF requests.
+This allows the NVM subsystem to listen on a TCP port to serve incoming NVMe-oF requests.

-Check the available NICs on this host.
+Check the available network interfaces using *ifconfig*.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ifconfig
 ens21f0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500